SrilakshmiPyarsani/MedicalTextAnalysisSystem/README.md

 ________________________________________
 Dataset
-The dataset, sourced from JohnSnowLabs, contains 1,000 text files focusing on various medical conditions.
+The dataset, sourced from https://github.com/JohnSnowLabs, contains 1,000 text files focusing on various medical conditions.
 ________________________________________
 Key Highlights
 •	Privacy-Centric: The Q&A module runs locally using the Ollama server to ensure data privacy.